 - Bandwidth and traffic restrictions – One of the hidden restrictions low quality VPN providers like to impose is limited bandwidth.
 This, along with speed caps and bans on certain types of traffic (most commonly torrents and P2P networks), can make your VPN experience quite poor.
 None of the VPNs below engage in any of these practices.
 You’ll get unlimited bandwidth, unmonitored traffic, and no speed caps no matter how much data you use.

 - Compatibility – Most users run VoIP programs on multiple devices, including Android and iOS smartphones.
 In order to take advantage of your VPN’s encryption and location altering abilities, you’ll need to run custom software on each device that connects to the internet.
-If a VPN doesn’t support your device, you could be out of luck.
-All of the services below have custom software available for all major devices and operating systems.
+If a VPN doesn’t support your device, you could be out of luck (unless, of course, you install a VPN directly onto your router) All of the services below have custom software available for all major devices and operating systems.

 - Speed – VPNs are often slower than average internet connections.
 This is largely due to the encryption process, which adds a significant amount of data to each request.
 To ensure your speeds don’t suffer too much, the VPNs below take extra measures to ensure a fast connection without sacrificing privacy.
 VPNs with extremely fast speeds do exist!